Warwick Davis leaves Bafta viewers in tears with tribute to his late wife Samantha

 The British actor, best known for Willow and the Harry Potter films, was responsible for one of the awards show’s most touching moments.

-The 2025 Baftas took place on Sunday evening (16 February) with Hollywood’s brightest stars descending on London’s Royal Albert Hall for the ceremony.
+The 2025 Baftas took place on Sunday evening (16 February) with Hollywood’s brightest stars descending on London’s Royal Festival Hall for the ceremony.

 Davis, 55, was awarded the Fellowship prize, known as Bafta’s highest honour.
 Previous recipients include Maggie Smith, Mike Leigh, Samantha Morton, Martin Scorsese, and Sir Sidney Poitier.